Work Capacity Decisions made on or after 1 January 2019

 You may seek assistance from a legal practitioner regarding an application for merit review by SIRA.
 From 16 December 2016 the insurer is liable to pay costs for legal advice given in connection with an application for merit review of a work capacity decision.

 Please note, legal costs will not be payable if you seek legal advice more than 30 days after you were notified of the internal review decision.

 Step 3: WIRO procedural review

 You should make this request by completing the Application for procedural review.
 An application for procedural review must use this approved form.
-You must lodge the application within 30 days after receiving SIRA's merit review decision or your application will not be valid.
+You must lodge the application within 30 days from receiving SIRA's merit review decision or your application will not be valid.

 Once you have completed the application for procedural review scan and send the form to WIRO at email@example.com.